HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cassini/RDMA_interface_troubleshooting.md

 - The interface retry handler is running
 - A matching L2 interface is available
 - The L1 interface has a temporary, locally administered, unicast address assigned to it.
 This is presumed to be an AMA applied by the fabric manager.
 - The L1 link state is reported if verbosity is enabled.
-L1 link state reported by `fi_info` will match the state reported by the L2 device through the ip tool.
+L1 link state reported by `fi_info` will match the state reported by the L2 device through the `ip` tool.

-All these checks together make `fi_inf0` an excellent first tool to use to check the general health of 200Gbps NIC RDMA interfaces.
+All these checks together make `fi_info` an excellent first tool to use to check the general health of 200Gbps NIC RDMA interfaces.

 **fi_pingpong:**